sucofunk/SUCOFUNKey/doc/manual.md

 3. Press **RECORD** again to start recording.
 4. Switch back to Live mode with **MENU + ENCODER 4** and perform.
 5. Press **RECORD** to stop.
 The recording is saved and immediately available in the Sampler.

+> **Tip:** Keep recordings short.
+The resampled audio is captured in **mono**, and working with very long samples in the Sampler becomes noticeably slow.
+This feature shines for short, spontaneous ideas: live-scratched effects, a quick chord stab, or a polyphonic phrase played in Piano Pitch mode — all captured in a single take and ready to slot back into your sketch.

 ---